pouyaesm/signed-community-detection/README.md

 ## Community evaluation

-If you want to evaluate the quality of partition `partition.txt` and write the evaluation result to `mdl.txt`, run:
+To evaluate the quality of an arbitrary partition `partition.txt` and write the evaluation result to `mdl.txt`, run:

 ```
 mdl -g graph.txt -p partition.txt -o mdl.txt
 ```
 If a graph is directed add `--directed` parameter.
-Evaluation is based on extended Map Equation and supports directed links.
+Evaluation is based on extended Map Equation (MDL) which supports directed links.

-If you want to evaluate a group of partitions `partition-*.txt`, run:
+To evaluate a group of partition files `partition-*.txt` at once, run:

 ```
 mdl -g graph.txt -p partition-*.txt -o mdl.txt